yasmin-alshurafa/introduction-to-interactive-media/Final Project/Journal.md

 ### 29 November 2020:

-Today I thought why not add a theme to the project and since Christmas is on its way, I wanted the project to have a Christmas theme with Christmas songs.
+- Today I thought why not add a theme to the project and since Christmas is on its way, I wanted the project to have a Christmas theme with Christmas songs.

-I had another issue with the sound where when I added the other 4 songs to play only one played even when I pressed back and went to the main menu and pressed another circle.
+- I had another issue with the sound where when I added the other 4 songs to play only one played even when I pressed back and went to the main menu and pressed another circle.

-This was the problem:
+- This was the problem:

+### Note: the video is too big to be displayed by can be found in folder final project named "vid7.mov".
 ![](vid7.mov)

-So, I did that.
+- So, I did that.
 Plus, I used this link https://stackoverflow.com/questions/17556228/how-to-play-only-one-audio-file-at-a-time-in-minim to solve the issue of playing different songs depending on button pressed and going back to the main menu.
 I used the close() and this was the mistake, I used rewind() and pause() functions and it worked.
 But it still played the song once.

-This is how it turned after adjusting the code:
+- This is how it turned after adjusting the code:

+### Note: the video is too big to be displayed by can be found in folder final project named "vid8.mov".
 ![](vid8.mov)